These are common questions and answers for the fiscal year (FY) 2026 Service Area Competition (SAC) funding opportunity.

 -

-The SAAT lists all of the ZIP codes where the currently funded health center serves patients.
-The percentage for each ZIP code reflects the proportion of the health center’s patients who live in that ZIP code.
+The SAAT lists ZIP codes where the currently funded health center serves patients.
+The percentage listed for each ZIP code reflects the proportion of the health center’s patients who live in that ZIP code.

 If you are a new or competing supplement applicant, you must propose to serve at least 75% of the current health center’s patients within the service area.
-To show this, you must propose to serve any combination of the current health center’s ZIP codes that total at least 75%.
+To show this, you must propose to serve any combination of the current health center’s ZIP codes that total at least 75% of the ZIP Code Patient Percentage column.
 We will add up the percentages from the SAAT table that correspond to the ZIP codes you list on Form 5B: Service Sites to see if you have met this requirement.

 -